If you'd like to know which strains of bacteria or types of parasites or yeasts that our tests detect, take a look at our sample report.

 Rather than focusing on individual species, it’s more important to investigate the levels of your different types of bacteria and how they interact.

-We've written a blog post that explains how the different families of microbes in your gut need to work together, in a balanced ecosystem, for good gut health.
+Read our blog post that explains how the different families of microbes in your gut need to work together, in a balanced ecosystem, for good gut health.

 Looking at imbalances in the levels of those bacterial families, as well as your levels of yeasts, parasites and other intestinal health biomarkers, gives you better insight into what could be contributing to your symptoms than assessing numbers of a particular strain of bacteria.